vinodkumarhs1962/skinspire_V2/Project_docs/User Authorization/user-auth-documentation.md

-# SkinSpire User Management and Authorization Documentation
+# Skinspire User Management and Authorization Documentation

 ## Architecture Overview

-SkinSpire implements a comprehensive role-based access control (RBAC) system with a multi-tenant architecture designed for healthcare environments that require rigorous security and data partitioning.
+Skinspire implements a comprehensive role-based access control (RBAC) system with a multi-tenant architecture designed for healthcare environments that require rigorous security and data partitioning.

 ### Core Components